TheBlueBear2000/AI-Snake/README.md

 ![alt text](https://github.com/TheBlueBear2000/AI-Snake/blob/main/plots/actor-critic-score_12.png?raw=true)

 I still think that this may ultimately be a good approach, but I will need to implement PPO first.
-Actor-Critic alone is very unstable, and has a tendency to reach a point where it gets exponentially worse, and this is a problem that PPO solves by surrogate clipping.
+Actor-Critic alone is very unstable, and has a tendency to reach a point where it gets exponentially worse as it overcompensates for bad mistakes by making the opposite mistake instead of finding a middle ground, and this is a problem that PPO solves by surrogate clipping.

 ## 22/04/2026

-The last thing I thought I'd try is to flip the living reward to be positive rather than negative, to encourage the snake to survive longer.
+Over night I decided that the last thing I thought I'd try is to flip the living reward to be positive rather than negative, to encourage the snake to survive longer.
 I thought perhaps that encouraging the snake to survive longer might also encourage it to search for apples more.

 At this point I also realised that plotting the reward is not a very good measure of performance, since by changing the reward function I would be changing the output of an identical game.
 Instead, a good measure would be the number of apples collected divided by the game length.
 Then again I would plot the average of the last 50 games.
-From now I will plot both
+From now I will plot both graphs and show them together, like below.

 <img src="https://github.com/TheBlueBear2000/AI-Snake/blob/main/plots/actor-critic-score_13.png?raw=true" width="400"> <img src="https://github.com/TheBlueBear2000/AI-Snake/blob/main/plots/actor-critic-apples_13.png?raw=true" width="400">

+At this point I was certain, I would only obtain meaningful results by implementing PPO.
+My research proved that this was more complicated than I had anticipated, as it was not just a case of whacking it in and running it.
+The recommendations for implementing PPO also included running a given number of steps instead of a single game, so that a model that plays short games would still gather as much data as longer games.
+This seems like an excellent idea, and I am not sure why I wasn't doing it already, so I will start by implementing this.
+I will then need to implement the GAE calculation and then the PPO learning loop.

+## 23/04/2026